alexcarpenter/alexcarpenter.me/src/content/jobs/clerk.md

   - Framer Motion
 ---

-Design Engineer apart of the design team, currently working on dashboard UI.
+UI Engineer apart of the design team, currently working on dashboard UI.